AA Ignition - Please note this programme is currently suspended

 Yes, our Driving School cars now have security cameras installed.
 This ensures that our learner drivers are in the safest hands possible.
 We're committed to improving industry standards and delivering a quality service.

-Yes, all of our AA instructors have dual controlled Suzuki Swifts.
+Yes, all of our AA Instructors have dual controlled vehicles.

 In the interest of safety, we advise learning to drive in our instructor’s dual controlled cars.
 If you wish to use your own car, the instructor will most likely assess your driving in their dual controlled car first, before taking any lessons in your own car.
 Each of our instructors has different requirements surrounding this so you will need to discuss this with your instructor when they make contact with you.

-All of our instructors have small hatchbacks that are dual controlled.
-Typically they use a Suzuki Swift.
+All of our instructors have dual controlled vehicles.
+These are modern, safe, ANCAP4* plus Suzuki or Holden vehicles.
 The instructor will be able to confirm details about the car when they contact you to confirm a booking.

 You can discuss this with the instructor.
 Provided their car is available and you have taken lessons with them previously so they can assess your driving.